shraddha-r0/shraddha-r0/README.md

-# 👋 Hi, I'm Shraddha Ramesh!
+# 👋 Hi, I'm Shraddha!

 I’m a **Data Scientist** and **ML Engineer** who’s passion for building intelligent systems that solve real world problems has led to me working for numerous different teams across the world.
 During my 7 years of experience I've gained technical depth in Python, machine learning, and MLOps, while also developing a strong sense of business impact while working in industries dedicated to mining and software.